 A.J.
 Pierzynski then grounded out to second to seal Gregg's fifth save of the season.

-The White Sox (10-19) have lost 15 of 18 and have dropped five in a row overall, seven straight at home and finished April with a club-record 18 losses.
+The White Sox (10-19) have lost 15 of 18 and also have dropped five in a row overall, seven straight at home and finished April with a club-record 18 losses.
 Chicago also trails Cleveland by 10 games in the AL Central.

 Floyd allowed six runs on seven hits.
 He struck out five and walked two, and struggled through a five-run fifth inning.

-After setting a Baltimore franchise rookie record for the most the wins in April, Britton didn't have many problems against the struggling White Sox offense.
+After setting a Baltimore franchise rookie record for most the wins in April, Britton didn't have many problems against the struggling White Sox offense.
 His only mistake came in the fifth inning when he gave up a solo homer to Brent Lillibridge.

 Scott put the Orioles ahead with two-out solo shot in the fourth inning.
 It was his fifth of the season.
-Scott has homered three times in the last five games.

 In the fifth inning, Reynolds tagged Floyd with a leadoff home run to left-center.
 Felix Pie followed with a triple off the center-field wall.
 Floyd then gave up back-to-back walks to load the bases and Markakis cleared them with a double to left-center.
 Markakis later scored on Scott's single to make it 6-0.